 Unwanted feline visitors and your garden

 Can you hear scratching or scrabbling somewhere in your house?
 Or perhaps you keep finding tiny droppings?
 These are all signs that you have a mouse or rat problem.
 Most rodents sneak about at night to eat all of your cereal and leave droppings everywhere, and they can be very furtive.
 You may never see them, only the evidence that they were there.
 This can be very frustrating!
-If you want to know what exactly youre dealing with and how its getting into your property, installing a motion-activated night vision camera in each affected room could be very helpful.
-As mice in particular are so small, you may even want to go as far as getting hold of a thermal imaging camera so you can see them.
-Once youve identified the entry point using your camera footage, you can try blocking it up or leaving humane traps there to catch the rodent as it makes yet another night-time raid.
+If you want to know what exactly you're dealing with and how it's getting into your property, installing a motion-activated night vision camera in each affected room could be very helpful.
+As mice, in particular, are so small, you may even want to go as far as getting hold of a thermal imaging camera so you can see them.
+Once you've identified the entry point using your camera footage, you can try blocking it up or leaving humane traps there to catch the rodent as it makes another nighttime raid.

 More unusual animal problems

 Its not just cats, rats and mice that cause problems in homes and businesses.
-There have been some more unusual cases reported, such as otters paying night-time visits to a riverside B&B in Pickering.
-Luckily in this particular story, the owners of the guesthouse didnt mind their unexpected visitors and have even used wildlife surveillance spy cameras to record the footage to show to their guests the following morning.
-This isnt always the case, as animals can cause some very serious issues indeed.
-Wildlife problems can be expensive, disruptive and sometimes dangerous to humans and other animals.
+Some more unusual cases have been reported, such as otters paying night-time visits to a riverside B&B in Pickering.
+Luckily in this particular story, the owners of the guesthouse didn't mind their unexpected visitors and even used wildlife surveillance spy cameras to record the footage to show to their guests the following morning.
+This isn't always the case, as animals can cause serious issues.
+Wildlife problems can be expensive, disruptive and sometimes dangerous to humans and animals.
 Here are just a few examples:

-- Animals nesting in drains.
-Animal nests can cause serious issues in both homes and for utilities companies and businesses.
+- Animals nest in drains.
+Animal nests can cause serious issues in homes, utility companies, and businesses.
 Larger nests can cause blockages and can even be dangerous, especially if animals choose to nest in an electricity substation, for example.
 A range of high-tech repellents can stop this from happening, but the first step is to send a camera down the drain or pipe (where humans cant reach) to identify the problem.

 - Fox attacks.
 Urban foxes mainly keep out of sight, so many people never see one.
-However, they do become a problem when they start rifling through your bins, ripping open bin bags and leaving unsanitary waste scattered everywhere.
-This can be very unhygienic, unpleasant and it can also attract other pests such as rats and mice.
-If you keep chickens or other small animals such as rabbits and guinea pigs, foxes can also be a risk especially if the animals live outside for a lot of the year.
-Using wildlife surveillance cameras that activate on movement can help you identify whether it is a fox that is causing the problems, and how it is getting in.
+However, they become a problem when they start rifling through your bins, ripping open bin bags and leaving unsanitary waste scattered everywhere.
+This can be very unhygienic and unpleasant, attracting other pests like rats and mice.
+If you keep chickens or other small animals, such as rabbits and guinea pigs, foxes can also be a risk, especially if the animals live outside for a lot of the year.
+Using wildlife surveillance cameras that activate on movement can help you identify whether a fox is causing the problems and how it is getting in.

 Whatever the animal problem, surveillance cameras are the vital first step to a solution in many cases.
-The footage they record can help you establish the facts what the animal is, how it is getting in and what damage or destruction it is causing, as well as behavioural patterns.
-All of this information can help you to research the problem and find an effective solution.
-Its an essential bit of detective work, but the footage of the animals behaviour can also be fascinating to watch, especially if youre an animal lover yourself.
+The footage they record can help you establish the facts about the animal, how it is getting in, what damage or destruction it is causing, and behavioural patterns.
+All this information can help you research the problem and find an effective solution.
+Its an essential bit of detective work, but the footage of the animals behaviour can also be fascinating to watch, especially if you're an animal lover.